* Many expect Fed to announce bond buying of $45 bln a month

 * Yen under pressure on BOJ expectations ahead of election

-TOKYO, Dec 12 (Reuters) - The dollar hovered near multi-month lows against higher-yielding currencies on Wednesday as markets bet the U.S. Federal Reserve would announce more stimulus later in the day.
+TOKYO, Dec 12 The dollar was under pressure on Wednesday, hovering near multi-month lows against higher-yielding currencies, as markets bet the U.S. Federal Reserve would announce more stimulus later in the day.

-The euro was also buoyed following surprise strength in German economic sentiment, which contrasted with recent signs that concerns over the "fiscal cliff" are hurting U.S. economic confidence.
+The euro was also buoyed following surprise strength in German economic sentiment, which contrasted with recent signs that concerns over the fiscal cliff are hurting U.S. economic sentiment.

 "The Fed tends to take preventative steps on the economy, considering the way the Fed started QE3.
 Given concerns about the fiscal cliff, I think the Fed will do what's been discussed in markets," said Hideki Amikura, forex manager at Nomura Trust Bank.